zachlandis/phase-1-project/README.md

 - To read the 'punchline' (or delivery) for each joke, simply hover over the warning
 - To re-hide the punchline, hover over it and the Warning will come back to hide the punchline

+## To 'Like' our jokes

+- Click on the 'Like' button to LIKE the joke
+- Everytime a user likes a joke, the like counter increases
+- These likes never go away.
+Users can come back and like a joke again at any time.